ericlin1230/Tech-Conference-Application/README.md

 ## Installation

-How to install and run the program.
+How to install and run the program in IntelliJ.

 Instructions to try out the functionality.

 Input instructions are displayed within the program, this readme only contains the basics to running the program

-How to run the program:
+### How to run the program:
 1. To run the program, run the main class

 2. For best results RESET the database the first time you run the program.

-Notes on user creation:
+### Notes on user creation:
 1. Username must be greater than 5 characters and cannot have a space

 2. Speakers are made through an option in the organizer